greenplum-db/gpdb/README.md

   FTS is a process that runs in the master node, and periodically polls the segments to maintain the status of each segment.

-## Getting Started with Docker

-A quickstart guide to Docker can be found on the [Pivotal Engineering Journal](http://engineering.pivotal.io/post/docker-gpdb/).

 ## Build GPDB with Planner

 ```